Marriott Bonvoy's 1-Point Festival Drops: Coachella Was Just the Start

 If you were watching on February 25, you already know what happened.
 Marriott dropped ten Coachella Weekend 1 packages for one point each at noon Eastern.
 Gone in about the time it takes to refresh a browser tab.

 That wasn't a one-off stunt.
-It was the opening move of a renewed multi-decade deal between Marriott Bonvoy and AEG Presents — the company behind most of the festivals you actually want to go to.
+It was the opening move of a renewed partnership between Marriott Bonvoy and AEG Presents, the company behind most of the festivals you actually want to go to.
 The 2026 calendar covers four marquee events, and if you missed Coachella, you haven't missed the program.

 What changed with the AEG partnership